oceanprotocol/ocean-node/docs/PolicyServer.md

 Sometimes, actions performed by Ocean Node have to be double-checked on a higher level of authorization.
 This might include Oath tokens, SSI verifiable credentials, Enterprise LDAP, etc...

-For this, we will adopt a simple, but flexible arhitecture:
+For this, we will adopt a simple, but flexible architecture:

 For every command, Ocean Node will query PolicyServer (if such env is defined) and wait for it to perform all needed checks.